ratatui/ratatui-website/src/content/docs/tutorials/counter-app/basic-app.md

 3. Restore the terminal back to its original state

 The `main` function sets up the terminal by calling the `ratatui::init` and `ratatui::restore` methods and then creates and runs the App (defined later).
-It defers evaluating the result of calling `App::run()` until after the terminal is restored to ensure that any `Error` results will be displayed to the user after the application exits.
+It defers propagating the return of `App::run()`'s result until after the terminal is restored to ensure that any `Error` results will be displayed to the user after the application exits.

 Fill out the main function: